5 Making time for this course

 To gain the most benefit from this exploration of leadership and followership, you’ll need to set aside a certain number of hours each week for completing the course and doing any extra work involved.
 If you follow the steps outlined in this section, you should be able to plan your time and fit everything in.

 A useful place to start is by identifying how you currently spend your time.
-If you’ve completed our other badged open course,, you may have undertaken this activity before.
+If you’ve completed our other badged open course, Understanding your sector [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] , you may have undertaken this activity before.

 Activity 6 How do you spend your time?